Saccharomyces boulardii Probiotic for Pets (White Paper)

 Many of the mechanisms of action have now been determined: protease and phosphates production in vivo that specifically degrade toxins and their receptors thereby preventing toxin effects, proinflammatory cell signaling blockade, immune modulation, trophic effects, antisecretory effects, anti-inflammatory properties and direct pathogen blockade.

 Medical trials have been completed both in the human and veterinary fields.

-Digestion of these trials through the use of meta-analysis has provided strong evidence for the efficacy of S. boulardii when used to prevent or treat AAD, CDD, non-specific diarrhea of adults and children.
+Digestion of these trials through the use of meta-analysis has provided strong evidence for the efficacy of Saccharomyces boulardii benefits when used to prevent or treat AAD, CDD, non-specific diarrhea of adults and children.